GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/follow-player-with-camera/index.md

 !!! tip

     To get closer to the character with the camera (zoom-in), use the action **Move camera closer**.

-### Follow an object with several cameras

-Games can contain a lot of objects.
-Using several layers is a way to keep a project organized, but also to manage camera movements.
-All layers (except for UI layers) should likely be moved the same way when a character is followed. *Read more on [how cameras and layers](https://wiki.gdevelop.io/gdevelop5/interface/scene-editor/layers-and-cameras/#dimensions-and-angle-of-the-camera) work.*

-To follow a single object with different layers (each layer has a single camera), install the **[Copy camera settings](https://wiki.gdevelop.io/gdevelop5/extensions/copy-camera-settings/)** extension.
-It allows to copy the main camera's position to a secondary camera.

 ## Make a custom camera following (advanced)